GenoPitch Technology Awards

 The GenoPitch Grant Process:

-- register and submit a two-page proposal for the qualifying round
+- register and submit a two-page research proposal for the qualifying round

 - create 5 slides and speak for five minutes in the final round